Democrats Have Wrapped Their Public Case On Impeachment. What Comes Next?

 Likewise, neither lawmakers nor the witnesses agreed whether Trump should have pursued this policy in the first place.

-The United States has paused or stopped assistance for foreign countries before in order to exact concessions, as witnesses detailed on Wednesday evening.
+The United States has paused or stopped assistance for foreign countries before to exact concessions, as witnesses detailed on Wednesday evening.

 Interpretations